umutdmr/cmpe230HW3/README.md

 # cmpe230HW3
-basic old school calculator using qt anf c++
+basic old school calculator using qt and c++